duartegroup/Het-retro/README.md

 # Heterocycle Retrosynthesis

-This repo contains models from paper ...
+This repository complements our publication ...

 ## Requirements